Women's Pelvic Health

 I've studied somatic approaches, cranial sacral, myofascial release, prenatal/postpartum, and women's health at length.
 I have also studied how trauma is stored within and released from the body and worked with many many people over the past 19 years to reshape their relationships with pain, their body experience, and their ability to be present in the world using simple and profound methods of bodywork.
 Over those years I have developed and deepened my relationship with plant medicine and spent time as a clinical herbalist in a medical clinic in addition to developing a strong personal practice of working with herbs.
 For me the healing work I do is very much my life's work.
 It embodies my spirituality, creativity, intellect, and connection.
 I am humbled and grateful to be able to practice healing as a profession.

-For nearly 20 years I have devoted myself to healing arts practices including subtle bodywork, energy work, embodied anatomy, dance, somatics, and herbal medicine.
+For 20 years I have devoted myself to healing arts practices including subtle bodywork, energy work, embodied anatomy, dance, somatics, and herbal medicine.

 I have gradually synthesized my offerings into a method of gentle and intuitive myofscial bodywork that holds and respects the whole person; always meeting clients where they are while gently encouraging profound growth, deep lasting change, inner and outer freedom, and a renewed relationship with body, mind, and spirit.